 - Diversity of cropping

-- How nature and farming are complimentary not a choice
+- How nature and farming are complementary not a choice

 - How animals play a vital part in the diversity of any environment.